The Rising Entropy of English in the Attention Economy

-Humans choices are, of course, based on more than entropy --- for example, humans respond to social cues and risk \cite{hills2019dark} --- just as animals do not always maximise net energy intake but also consider other factors like macro-nutrient content and predators \cite{stephenskrebs1986foraging}.
-Moreover, information producers are not simply interested in capturing attention, but also in influence and selling ideas and services \cite{chen2014economic, evans2020economics}.
-Nonetheless, just as animal foraging models have been shown to predict human behaviour in a variety of domains \cite{winterhalder1986diet, pirolli1999information,pirolli2009elementary, fu2007snif,hills2012optimal}, our analyses suggests these models also extend to understanding the shape of information evolution, just as the co-evolutionary arguments of Darwin might have predicted \cite{darwin2011various}.
+Humans choices are based on more than entropy.
+For example, humans respond to social cues and risk \cite{hills2019dark} just as animals consider factors other than calorie rate such as macro-nutrient content and predators when foraging for food \cite{stephenskrebs1986foraging}.
+Moreover, information producers are not only interested in capturing attention, but also in influence \cite{chen2014economic, evans2020economics}.
+Nonetheless, just as animal foraging models have been shown to predict human behaviour in a variety of domains \cite{winterhalder1986diet, pirolli1999information,pirolli2009elementary, fu2007snif,hills2012optimal}, our analyses suggests these models also extend to the shape of information evolution and cultural history, just as the co-evolutionary arguments of Darwin might have predicted \cite{darwin2011various}.